PICA’s Sister City History

-Most of Carasque’s inhabitants survived the 12 years of war to witness peace accords signed in 1992.
-Today, they still struggle to meet basic needs.
+Most of Carasque’s inhabitants survived the 12 years of war to witness the peace accords signed in 1992.
+Today they still struggle to meet basic needs.
 The physical violence of war has given way to the economic violence of a “trickle up” economic system that exploits the world’s poor to enrich the wealthy.

 Rural poverty and the promise of jobs in the city lure many away from home, but the available jobs are not good ones.
-The government model for economic development has been export production and Free Trade Zone development.
+The government model for economic development is based on export production and Free Trade Zone development.
 Free Trade Zones, surrounded by barbed wire and patrolled by armed security guards, guarantee an exploitable labor market for wealthy transnational corporations.
 With no viable economic options in El Salvador, many Carasqueños now risk the physical perils and family hardships of illegal immigration to the U.S.

 Today sistering means working together to fight the threats to our communities, both north and south, and to build social and economic alternatives.
 Working together on projects large and small has helped us understand that we can’t address the problems of forced economic immigration without dealing with the free trade system, and we can’t protect Maine communities and workers from the ravages of free trade without working for the rights of immigrants.
 We are truly all in it together.
 To learn more, watch our video: Immigration Realities.

 Other issues we have addressed in North-South solidarity:

 - Mining as a threat to healthy communities